kishlayjeet/Connect-MySQL-Database-to-Python/README.md

 # Connect MySql database with Python

 In this section, I'll explain how to connect your MySQL database to Python and query it.

 ## Install "MySQL Connector"
 To access the MySQL database, Python needs a MySQL driver.
-You must first install the "MySQL Connector" package on your computer.
+You must first install the `MySQL Connector` package on your computer.
 ```bash
   python -m pip install mysql-connector-python
 ```